 Allison Harris, Physics, Illinois State University

 Computational study of biological networks.
 Her research interests include: the structure of networks; artificial neural networks (ANN) to produce atomic collision cross sections that are used in proton therapy modeling. the effects of stochasticity in gene regulatory networks (GRN), ANN in understanding memory, Scaling behavior of GRN, computational GRN to predict genetic mutation rates

 Hannah Callender Highlander, Mathematics, University of Portland

 Cellular Signaling Pathways, Cellular Motility, Physical Activity Measurement, Modeling of Infectious Diseases on Networks

 Stochastic modeling of biological systems, impulsive differential equations, agent-based modeling, Leslie matrices, integrated pest management, gene regulatory networks.

 Community ecology (especially the roles of interspecific competition and predation in communities), ecology of mosquitoes, connections between behavioral, physiological, population and community ecology, applied statistics, and the application of mathematical tools to ecology.

-of differential equations) for a host parasite system in the upper Mississippi River
+Application of mathematical techniques to problems in biology, chemistry, engineering, and business.
+Currently collaborating on a mathematical model (system of differential equations) for a host parasite system in the upper Mississippi River

 * Executive Director